You are here

 Fly from the UK to Uluru

 You’ll never forget the first time you set eyes on the faceted red surface of Uluru, a sacred Aboriginal site and the definitive symbol of Australia.
 Sometimes thought of as a monolith, Uluru is actually part of a much larger underground rock formation, only parts of which peep above the surface.
-Explore nearby Kata Tjuta, an immense domed arrangement of deep-red rock, part of this same structure and watch the sunset over Uluru and the 50,000 glass spheres mesmerising Field of Light installation, glass of fizz in hand.
-Later, sit down to a candlelit dinner of Australian delicacies, before looking up and watching the twinkling stars light the sky.
+Explore nearby Kata Tjuta, an immense domed arrangement of deep-red rock, part of this same structure and watch the sunset over Uluru with a glass of fizz in hand.
+Later, enjoy an Aussie barbeque dinner before looking up and watching the twinkling stars light the sky.

 Not to be outdone by nearby Uluru, Kings Canyon’s towering walls, dense palm forests and secluded waterholes are best viewed on the popular 4-mile rim hike, usually done at sunrise or sunset to see the changing colours.
 The Luritja have inhabited Watarrka National Park for 20,000 years and it’s possible to take a guided walk with one of the elders to try and understand the area’s significance.
 Many birds live in this area, and enthusiasts can spot species, such as the grey-headed honeyeater and the black-breasted buzzard.